jschneider23/FullStackDemo/README.md

 ### What was the purpose of this web app project?

 The purpose of this project was to be a **personal side project** that refreshed, sharpened, and further developed my skills in **full-stack development** (as well as the languages and tools used in the project individually) during a pandemic that interrupted my original post-graduation plans.
-Given that we had, and still have, no idea how much longer this pandemic might last, I wanted to work on a practical side project for an **hour or two every day on average** *(in a corporate or professional development environment, I would obviously have worked on something like this for around eight hours a day or so, and therefore, would've finished it much more quickly)* so that I could use my time during the pandemic productively and **gain more experience, knowledge, and insight** as a full-stack developer.
+Given that we had, and still have, no idea how much longer this pandemic might last, I wanted to work on a practical side project for about an **hour per day on average** *(in a corporate or professional development environment, I would have worked on something like this for around eight hours a day or so, and therefore, would've undoubtedly finished it much less time)* so that I could use my time during the pandemic productively and **gain more experience, knowledge, and insight** as a full-stack developer.

 This project was also a great opportunity to learn more about a personal interest of mine: **the stock market.**  I eventually plan to develop a predictive model for personal investments down the line, and this project was able to give me experience with APIs I likely want to use as well as **methods of handling, processing, and understanding raw stock market data**.
 My involvement with this project will serve as invaluable resource and reference when I do decide to develop that for myself, after further research and experience of course.